E3V3A/gh-missue/README.md

 - `WIP` Migrate originally *closed* issues as *closed* **or** *opened*.
 - List any/all issues in any puplic repository
 - List or migrate only issues selected by their *status*: `[all, open, closed]`
+- Migrate issues selected by their issue *numbers*, like `1,5-7,12`
 - List all available issue *labels* for any repository
+- List all repos R/W access availability info using your current access token.
 - Copy all available issue *labels* for any repository, including: `name, color, description`.
 - Use 2 different types of GitHub authentication: (*none, OAuth2 token*)
   (The GitHub Authentication API has discontinued allowing the use of *username/password*.)